meooow25/haccepted/README.md

-# haskell-algo
+# haccepted
-Haskell snippets for competitive programming
+Data structures and algorithms for competitive programming in Haskell

 ### Restrictions
 - The libraries used are limited to what is, for now, available on Codeforces.
 These are probably the [Haskell Hierarchical Libraries](https://downloads.haskell.org/~ghc/latest/docs/html/libraries/index.html), though I did not find an official statement.
 [Relevant blog](https://codeforces.com/blog/entry/79).